IvanRublev/Domo/.github/ISSUE_TEMPLATE/bug_report.md

 ### Actual behavior

 <!--
+Run the following command in your project's directory:

+mix clean && mix compile --verbose

 Describe the actual behaviour.
 If you are seeing an error, include the full message and stacktrace.
 If you can provide a link to sample app that reproduces the behaviour, even better!
 -->